-6. The Organization set the objectives clearly and adequately to be able to indicate and assess
+6. The Organization set the objectives clearly and adequately to be able to indicate and assess risks which concern the Organization's objective achievement.

-Questions Yes No 6.1 The Company is able to comply with regular certified accounting standard and suit the business at the present time.
+Questions Yes No 6.1 The Company is able to comply with regular certified accounting standard and suit ✓ the business at the present time.
 The Company is able to show that the financial statement is concrete and complete.
-The Company's right and obligation can be disclosed correctly, with proper value and complete, ~ 6.2 The Company set the main point of financial statement by considering the necessary factors i.e. financial statement user, statement size and business trend. \checkmark achievement throughout the Organization.
+The Company's right and obligation can be disclosed correctly, with proper value and complete, 6.2 The Company set the main point of financial statement by considering the ✓ necessary factors i.e. financial statement user, statement size and business trend.
+6.3 The Company's financial statement truly reflects the Company's activities √

+Questions Yes No

+operations.

-Questions Yes No 6.3 The Company's financial statement truly reflects the Company's activities operations. ~ 6.4 The Committee or Risk Management Committee approved and communicated Risk \checkmark Management Policy to Executives and all employees to ensure their acknowledgement and compliance until it became the corporate culture.
+6.4 The Committee or Risk Management Committee approved and communicated Risk Management Policy to Executives and all employees to ensure their acknowledgement and compliance until it became the corporate culture. √

-7. The Organization indicated and analyzed all types of risk which may impact the objective
+7. The Organization indicated and analyzed all types of risk which may impact the objective achievement throughout the Organization.

-Questions Yes No 7.1 The Company indicated all types of risk which may impact the business operation both in organization level, business section, department and other duties. \checkmark 7.2 The Company analyzed all types of risk which may affect from both internal and external factors including risk on strategy, operation, compliance report and information technology. √ 7.3 All Executives level participates in risk management. \checkmark 7.4 The Company assessed an importance of risk by considering both risk opportunity and impact. \checkmark 7.5 The Company has measure and operational plan to manage risk which may be risk acceptance, risk reduction, risk avoidance or risk sharing. \checkmark
+Questions Yes No 7.1 The Company indicated all types of risk which may impact the business operation both in organization level, business section, department and other duties. √ 7.2 The Company analyzed all types of risk which may affect from both internal and external factors including risk on strategy, operation, compliance report and information technology. ✓ 7.3 All Executives level participates in risk management. √ 7.4 The Company assessed an importance of risk by considering both risk opportunity and impact. √ 7.5 The Company has measure and operational plan to manage risk which may be risk acceptance, risk reduction, risk avoidance or risk sharing. √